HEY GOOGLE, WHAT THE HELL IS MAGIC LEAP?

-A step beyond a virtual reality, the Google-backed start-up gives very little away, merely promoting an ambiguous tagline: “It's time to bring magic back into the world”.
+A step beyond a virtual reality, Magic Leap, the Google-backed start-up gives very little away, merely promoting an ambiguous tagline: “It's time to bring magic back into the world”.

 Opening with an animation of a tiny elephant bouncing in the palm of a human’s hands, the company’s website continues this bamboozling mystery.
 Cute?
 Yes.
 Confusing?
 Very.

 As you scroll down the homepage, bats fly across the screen and a whale floats peculiarly in the air above a populated beach.
 What does this all mean?

 The mystery is too enticing.
 A start-up so secret, they aren’t even telling the public how to access or experience their technology.

 Even Magic Leap’s employees’ LinkedIn titles aren’t definitive, ranging from ‘Guardian of the Galaxy’ to ‘Technical Artist’.

 Bats fly across the screen and a whale floats peculiarly in the air above a populated beach.
 What does this all mean?

 The only clue I can gather from this perplexing marketing is that Magic Leap is going to be a highly realistic type of augmented reality.
 A virtual reality on steroids.